Koatty/koatty_container/docs/api/koatty_container.container.savepropertydata.md

 ## Container.savePropertyData() method

-Save property metadata to the container.
+Save property metadata to the container with caching.

 **Signature:**